 So in February we went to visit Kenneth and his church.

+This is the scenery on the way.
+Just gorgeous!
+And this is his road-- good in good weather, a bit dicey in rainy weather.
 And here is the mud stone church covered with a layer of dung that looks and acts a lot like cement.
 Like most churches here--it's just one room.
 They wonder why we have so many rooms.
 Separate classrooms for youth, children, Relief Society, Priesthood, etc. is a foreign concept.

 The older gentleman is Kenneth's father who co-founded a church and helped preach before they learned about the Church of Jesus Christ of Latter-day Saints.
 We taught them this first time in February 2010 and they took notes and listened to every word.